MownikaKonamaneni/Employee-Attrition-Dashboard/README.md

 Learn more about me in my [GitHub profile page](https://github.com/MownikaKonamaneni).

-The following is a sample of products created during the _"Data Wrangling"_ course.
+The following is a project created during the _"Data Wrangling"_ course.

 ## 📌 Project Overview